Zimbra/zm-docker-zimbra-org/README.md

 ## Setup

 - Clone this repository.
-- You may build the images locally: `make all`.
-If you do not, they will be pulled down from Docker Hub.
+- Checkout the `feature/ha` branch.

+## Build the project with latest changes and desired branch

+Follow the instructions in [./build/README](./build/README.md) to

+    - Build the Zimbra packaging (which will be stored in a local Docker volume)
+    - Build the base `zm-docker` service image
+    - Build the `zm-docker` service images

 ### Optional - Passwords

-Deploying the `zm-docker` stack (via the `make up` command) will generate some default values for passwords for you.
+Deploying the `zm-docker` stack (via the `make build-all` command) will generate some default values for passwords for you.
 If you like, you may change them to be whatever you like.
-Just do the following:

-	make clean && make init-passwords

-Then edit these files in the `.secrets` directory and enter passwords that you want to be used for the corresponding services:
+Edit these files in the `.secrets` directory and enter passwords that you want to be used for the corresponding services, before deploying the stack.
   - `admin_account_password`
   - `ham_account_password`
   - `ldap.amavis_password`